 The Lags come in different shaft thickness (just like humans!).
 They come in a narrower 3/8 inch and thicker 1/2 inch.
 The 3/8” is fine for your basic tents and shade structures.
 For larger or complex structures, get the larger 1/2”.

-For length, use at least 14-inches most projects and shade structures.
-Get 16 or 18-inch for load-bearing or larger structures.
+For length, use at least 14-inches most structures.
+Get 16 or 18-inch for larger structures.
 Do not get shorter lag bolts; someone could get seriously hurt by a falling object.

 *Sidenote—we heard that 12-inch Lags can be OK for securing a small/basic dome tent, so if that’s all you need, the 12-inch ones should be fine.
 But when in doubt, go for the extra inches.

 The 14” and longer Lags can be hard to find in stores.
 We found a few online suppliers—summarized here: